Azeri–Chirag–Gunashli: History

 The Deepwater Gunashli pre-drilling program started in December 2005.
 Drilling modules and quarters arrived in Baku in June 2006.
 The platform became operational in April 2008.

 On September 14, 2017, The Azerbaijan Government and the State Oil Company of the Republic of Azerbaijan (SOCAR), together with BP, Chevron, INPEX, Statoil, ExxonMobil, TP, ITOCHU and ONGC Videsh have signed an agreement to extend the PSA for ACG fields until 2049.

 On April 19, 2019, SOCAR president Rovnag Abdullayev and BP’s regional president for Azerbaijan, Georgia, and Turkey, Garry Johns signed a contract cost $6 billion.
 The final investment decision on the Azeri Central East (ACE) platform, which is planned to be built on the Azeri–Chirag–Gunashli (ACG) block, has been adopted at the signing ceremony.
 The construction is scheduled to start in 2019, and the completion is scheduled for mid-2022.

+In the first quarter of 2024 production was 339000 oilbbl/d, approximately one-third of peak value.

 Ownership

-The founding consortium formed to develop the Azeri-Chirag-Gunashli project initially included BP, Amoco, Unocal, Statoil, McDermott, Turkish Petroleum, and Ramco Energy.
+The founding consortium formed to develop the Azeri–Chirag–Gunashli project initially included BP, Amoco, Unocal, Statoil, McDermott, Turkish Petroleum, and Ramco Energy.

 Lukoil sold its share in the project in 2003 to Inpex for $1.354 billion.

 On 23 November 2009, Devon Energy announced it would sell its share in ACG.
 On 29 March 2013, Hess sold its stake to ONGC for $1 billion.

-In April 2020, Chevron sold all of its interest in Azeri-Chirag-Gunashli, including interests in the Western Export Route Pipeline and the Baku-Tbilisi-Ceyhan oil pipeline, to MOL Hungarian Oil and Gas PLC.
+In April 2020, Chevron sold all of its interest in Azeri–Chirag–Gunashli, including interests in the Western Export Route Pipeline and the Baku-Tbilisi-Ceyhan oil pipeline, to MOL Hungarian Oil and Gas PLC.

-In 2018, and again in May 2020, ExxonMobil put its stake in Azeri-Chirag-Gunashli up for sale.
+In 2018, and again in May 2020, ExxonMobil unsuccessfully put its stake in Azeri–Chirag–Gunashli up for sale.

+In 2023, Norway's Equinor divested all of its assets in Azerbaijan, including its stakes in the Azeri–Chirag–Gunashli development and the Baku-Tbilisi-Ceyhan oil pipeline.
+Equinor reported a loss from the transaction in the range of $300 million to $400 million, recorded in 2024.
+Of Equinor's original 7.27% interest in ACG, 6.655% reverted to SOCAR, the State Oil Company of the Republic of Azerbaijan, and 0.615% to ONGCVidesh.

-As of the first quarter of 2022, the participating shareholders of the Azeri–Chirag–Gunashli development were BP with a 30.37% stake, SOCAR (25.0%), MOL (9.57%), INPEX (9.31%), Equinor (7.27%), ExxonMobil (6.79%), TPAO (5.73%), Itochu (3.65%) and ONGCVidesh (2.31%).
-BP holds the major stake in the ownership and leads the AIOC consortium.
+As of the first quarter of 2024, the remaining participating shareholders of the Azeri–Chirag–Gunashli development were BP with a 30.37% stake, SOCAR (31.66%), MOL (9.57%), INPEX (9.31%), ExxonMobil (6.79%), TPAO (5.73%), Itochu (3.65%) and ONGCVidesh (2.93%).
+BP also leads the AIOC consortium.

 Under a 2017 agreement to extend the production sharing to 2049, the interest of SOCAR, the Azeri state energy company, increased to 25% while the interests of the other shareholders were reduced.